MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/other-security-features.md

 |ASBuiltInGuest |False |Built-in account for guest access to the computer/domain |

 > [!Important]
-> We recommend that you create your own local administrator account, and also that you disable the well-known `RID 500` user.
+> We recommend that you create your own local administrator account, and also that you disable the well-known `RID 500` user account.

 The `Guest` account is protected by the security baseline drift control mechanism.
 For more information, see [Security baseline settings for Azure Stack HCI (preview)](/azure-stack/hci/concepts/secure-baseline).